Flag Lifecycle & Workflow

 H --> I[Archive<br/>flag]

-Each stage is a strategy change on a specific environment.
-Stages D–G are a gradual production rollout with metrics monitoring at each step.
+Each stage is a change to activation rules on a specific environment.
+Canary launch and gradual rollout in production — with metrics monitoring at each step.

 Archive and Delete